-With the start of Google Things To Do and the announced end of Reserve with Google, the direct bookability of tours, activities and attractions via Google Search and Google Maps will gradually disappear and probably fade out completely in 2021.
-This total reconsideration of their approach to tours & activities follows a general trend, the likes of what Google built for the Hotels sector, and includes important innovations for both suppliers and Online Travel Agencies (OTAs).
+With the start of Google Things to do and the announced end of Reserve with Google.
+The direct bookability of tours, activities and attractions via Google Search and Google Maps will gradually disappear.
+They will probably fade out completely in 2021.
+This total reconsideration of their approach to tours & activities follows a general trend, the likes of what Google built for the Hotels sector.
+This also includes important innovations for both suppliers and Online Travel Agencies (OTAs).

-Reserve with Google will be replaced by Google Things To Do, a completely new presentation of search results, one that immediately shows customers an overview of the most important information, such as operator, rating and price, all via a new user interface, and only then lists classic search results below – albeit without the direct booking function previously known from Reserve with Google.
+Reserve with Google will take the space of Google Things to do, a completely new presentation of search results, one that immediately shows customers an overview of the most important information, such as operator, rating and price, all via a new user interface, and only then lists classic search results below – albeit without the direct booking function previously known from Reserve with Google.

-This shift regarding their treatment of tours and activities clearly brings it closer to Google’s core business, namely putting searchability & findability front and center.
-In other words, Google is choosing to focus on what it does best, and in so doing is leaving the technical effort behind the booking and payment to its specialized technology partners.
+This shift regarding their treatment of tours and activities clearly brings it closer to Google’s core business.
+Namely putting searchability & findability front and center.
+In other words, Google is choosing to focus on what it does best.
+In so doing is leaving the technical effort behind the booking and payment to its specialized technology partners.

 Consequently, it will be even more important for both operators and online marketing platforms to have a sturdy and streamlined booking infrastructure.

-In addition, for operators of tours, activities and attractions, it will also now be particularly important not only to strive for an improved ranking via search engine optimization (SEO), but also to find themselves within the newly added Google Things To Do information section above those search results.
+In addition, for operators of tours, activities and attractions, it will also now be particularly important not only to strive for an improved ranking via search engine optimization (SEO).
+Also to find themselves within the newly added Google Things to do information section above those search results.

 - Google search for leisure offers now shows new important section upfront